OptimNow/finops-mcp-bedrock/INSTALL.md

 - **EC2 instance**: Provides a self-contained environment where all processing happens within your AWS boundaries - no data leaves your infrastructure
 - **Model Context Protocol (MCP)**: Enables the LLM to securely access AWS cost data through standardized tools
-- **Amazon Bedrock**: Provides managed access to foundation models (Titan, Nova) without using public LLMs or sending data to third-party services
+- **Amazon Bedrock**: Provides managed access to foundation models (Titan, Claude Sonnet 3.5) without using public LLMs or sending data to third-party services
 - **Chainlit**: Offers a ready-to-use chat interface without building a custom UI

-**Key security benefit**: Your billing data never leaves your EC2 instance.
-The LLM runs in Bedrock (within AWS), the MCP server runs locally on EC2, and all cost data stays within your AWS account boundaries.
+**Key security benefit**: Your billing data doesn't leave AWS, and only leaves your EC2 instance to reach Bedrock, where the LLM runs in Bedrock (within AWS).
+The MCP server runs locally on EC2, and all cost data stays within your AWS account boundaries.

 **Extensibility**: You can easily add more MCP servers to extend functionality:
 - Additional AWS services (Compute Optimizer, Trusted Advisor, CloudWatch)